floweredscarf/su25/policies/index.md

 The email address <cs61bl@berkeley.edu> will send a message to the instructors.
 **Only the current instructors and select Head TAs have access to this email.**
-You can use it for correspondence that you don’t want to send to all TAs through the ticketing system.
+You can use it for correspondence that you don't want to send to all TAs through the ticketing system.
 **Please do not email the instructors directly** since your message may be misplaced that way.
 You will get a faster response from the course email.

 ### Reading

-You are expected to read each lab’s contents.
+You are expected to read each lab's contents.
 There are also related textbooks that belong to CS 61B, which you may read if you please.
 The The first text we use is Josh Hug's [free, online course notes][Hug61B] written in collaboration with past and current TAs.
 If you find these notes insufficient, you might consider consulting Paul Hilfinger's (free) [Java